How to Grow a Lemon Tree from Seed (5 Easy Steps)

 Note: a pasteurized/sterile potting mix prevents harmful pathogens from killing the seeds.

-If you need supplemental lighting, use grow lights as an add-on to the sun’s light.
+Use grow lights as an add-on to the sun’s light if you need supplemental lighting.

 During winter, stop applying fertilizer and reduce watering to prevent waterlogging.